akka/akka/akka-docs/rst/project/migration-guide-2.3.x-2.4.x.rst

 was not stored, i.e. it must not be included in a later replay.
 Rejecting a message is typically done before attempting to store it, e.g. because of serialization error.

-Read the API documentation of these methods for more information about the semantics of rejections and failures.
+Read the :ref:`API documentation <journal-plugin-api>` of this method for more information about the semantics of rejections and failures.

 asyncReplayMessages Java API
 ----------------------------